dani-garcia/bw_web_builds/README.md

 <br>

 ## Get in touch
-To ask a question, offer suggestions or new features or to get help configuring or installing the software, please [use the forum](https://vaultwarden.discourse.group/).

-If you spot any bugs or crashes with vaultwarden itself, please [create an issue](https://github.com/dani-garcia/vaultwarden/issues/).
+If you spot any bugs or crashes with Vaultwarden itself, please [create an issue here](https://github.com/dani-garcia/vaultwarden/issues/).
 Make sure there aren't any similar issues open, though!

+To ask a question, offer suggestions or new features or to get help configuring or installing the software, please use either [GitHub Discussions](https://github.com/dani-garcia/vaultwarden/discussions) or [the forum](https://vaultwarden.discourse.group/).

 If you prefer to chat, we're usually hanging around at [#vaultwarden:matrix.org](https://matrix.to/#/#vaultwarden:matrix.org) room on Matrix.
 Feel free to join us!